MLOC Crustal Models

+A custom crustal model is declared with the command lmod.
 The use of a custom crustal model is optional.
-If the lmod command is not used to specify a particular crustal model mloc will determine travel times and derivatives for all seismic phases using the tau-p representation of the ak135 global model (Engdahl et al., 1998).
+If a custom crustal model is not requested mloc will determine travel times and derivatives for all seismic phases using the tau-p representation of the ak135 global model (Engdahl et al., 1998).

 If a custom crustal model is specified in the command file or interactively by the user when running mloc, that model will be used to calculate travel times and derivatives for the crustal phases Pg and Sg and the Moho-refracted phases Pn and Sn, but only to an epicentral distance that is specified in the first line of the crustal model file.
 Typically that distance will be close to the Pn/P cross-over distance, around 17° epicentral distance.
 Beyond the specified distance, the tau-p implementation of ak135 is used for all other phases besides the ones calculated with the custom model (so, Pn will not exist beyond 17° in this example).
 Teleseismic phases that are observed at short epicentral distances (e.g., PcP) are still calculated from ak135 with the tau-p formulation.